noah-nuebling/mac-mouse-fix-website/assets/licenseinfo/README.md

 - To make the changes to config.json take effect, remember to use `pnpm upload`

 Countries:
 - Countries are specified by BCP 47 Region Identifiers.
 For example "IN" for India.
-Also see ([BCP 47 Search](https://www.techonthenet.com/js/language_tags.php) and [OSX Language ID Documentation](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html))
+Also see ([ISO Country Code Browser](https://www.iso.org/obp/ui/#search) and [OSX Language ID Documentation](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html))
 - Reasons for making MMF free in certain countries:
   - China (CN): Gumroad is blocked by the great Firewall
   - Russia (RU): Not totally sure anymore.
 I think PayPal and credit cards which Gumroad supports don't work in Russia because of the war.